 It is also possible to use Curve Cash automatically by turning the feature on.
-Then, Curve Cash will always be used when the payment amount is less than your Curve Cash saldo.
+Then, Curve Cash will always be used when the payment amount is less than your Curve Cash balance.
 Otherwise, the user-selected payment card will be used in the normal way.

 Curve Safety Features and Insurances

 Curve Customer Protection protects you against unsuccessful or fraudulent purchases.
 Fraudulent or otherwise unauthorized transactions will be refunded.
-You may also ask for the refund if you have not received the purchased item or the service or there have been some quality issues.
+You may also ask for a refund if you have not received the purchased item or the service or if there have been some quality issues.
 The exact terms are complicated and we recommend you to check them on Curve´s website.

 Curve Black and Curve Metal include a travel insurance provided by AXA Travel Insurance.